UK hits record Covid-19 levels; nearly 5 million infected

-The prevalence of Covid-19 in the UK has reached record levels, with about 1 in 13 people estimated to be infected with the virus in the past week, according to the latest figures from Britain's official statistics agency.
+The prevalence of Covid-19 in the UK has reached record levels.
+About one in 13 people are estimated to be infected with the virus in the past week, according to the latest figures from Britain's official statistics agency.

 The figures came on the same day the government ended free rapid Covid-19 tests for most people in England, under Johnson's "living with Covid" plan.
 People who do not have health conditions that make them more vulnerable to the virus now need to pay for tests to find out if they are infected.